DKFZ-ODCF/nf-bam2fastq/README.md

 ## Environment and Execution

 [Nextflow](https://www.nextflow.io/docs/latest/config.html#config-profiles)'s `-profile` parameter allows setting technical options for executing the workflow.
 You have already seen some of the profiles and that these can be combined.
-We conceptually separated the predefined profiles into two types, those concerning the "environment" and those for selecting the "executor".
+We conceptually separated the predefined profiles into two types -- those concerning the "environment" and those for selecting the "executor".

 The following "environment" profiles that define which environment will be used for executing the jobs are predefined in the `nextflow.config`:
   * conda